-As a criminal defense attorney in North Charleston, SC, I have many clients who were surprised to learn that a DUI arrest was not something that always happened on the open road.
+As a DUI attorney in North Charleston, SC, I have many clients who were surprised to learn that a DUI arrest was not something that always happened on the open road.
 A DUI arrest can happen in a parking lot, on a private road, or even your driveway.
 In this article, I will explain how DUI arrests made on private property are legal, criminal penalties associated with the arrest, and the use of circumstantial evidence in the prosecution of this crime.

 Can I be Arrested for DUI If I am on Private Property in South Carolina?

 A driver can be ticketed and prosecuted in South Carolina for misdemeanor DUI even though all of the driving takes place on private property.
 There is no “private property” exception for DUI in South Carolina.
 If the police can prove beyond a reasonable doubt that a driver’s ability to operate their vehicle was “materially and appreciably impaired” by excessive alcohol, it does not matter whether the driving was on private property.
 In South Carolina, law enforcement officers have the legal right to investigate and arrest for DUI even if it occurs on private property.